hs-furtwangen/FUDGE/README.md

 - Grapheditor/Wiring for Shader and Animation
 - Importer for standard file formats
 - Runtime-Recording for Replay
-- Undo/Rollback
 - Selection-Sets to store temporary Groups
 - Advanced texturing
 - Input-Manager
-- Graphic Feedback/Feedforward in RenderView
 - Image-Tracking
 - Pathfinding System
 - Procedural 3D-Assets

 ## In Progress
-- Light and Shadow

 ## Done